How Invisibility Cloaks Work

 Admit it.
 You'd love to own an invisibility cloak.
 Utter an embarrassing faux pas at a party?
 Just throw on your magical garment and vanish from the snooty gaze of your fellow partygoers.
 Want to hear what your boss is really saying about you?
 Stroll right into his or her office and get the goods.

 Such fantastic fashion accessories have become ridiculously standard in the world of science fiction and fantasy.
-Everyone, from boy wizards to intergalactic safari hunters, has at least one invisible blouse in their wardrobe, but what about us poor saps in the real world?
+Everyone, from Harry Potter and his bestie Ron Weasley to intergalactic safari hunters, has at least one invisible blouse in their wardrobe, but what about us poor saps in the real world?

 Advertisement

-Well, Muggles, science has some good news for you: Invisibility cloaks are a reality.
-The technology is far from perfect, but if you'll step into our high-tech boutique of vanishing apparel, we'll guide you through your invisibility cloak options.
+Well, muggles, science has some good news for you: Invisibility cloaks are a reality.
+While the technology is far from perfect and won't provide actual invisibility like a true invisibility cloak, we'll guide you through your invisibility cloak options.

 Here we see the multi-walled carbon nanotube (MWCT) switch from inactive to active, vanishing from sight in the process.